EloiBilek/ApiServletMavenPostgre/README.md

 ![new maven project](https://github.com/EloiBilek/eloibilek.github.io/raw/master/SMP/new_maven_project.png)

-After importing the project to the Eclipse workspace, run: ApiJerseyMavenPostgre> Maven> Update Project.
+After importing the project to the Eclipse workspace, run: ApiServletMavenPostgre> Maven> Update Project.
 This will load dependencies.

 ## Note 2!
 This Project have a DataSource control to the pool of connections (C3P0) in: